-- In 2015, the microbial biomass of the cover crop/no-till treatment was greater than the no cover/no-till treatment. - No significant difference between cover and no cover treatments with strip tillage in 2016. - Ward Laboratories, which analyzed PLFA in 2015, has a rating system for total microbial biomass (see Appendix). - According to the rating system, the both the cover and no cover no-till treatments had microbial biomass that would be classified as average.
+- No significant difference between treatments was detected in either 2015. - Ward Laboratories, which analyzed PLFA in 2015, has a rating system for total microbial biomass (see Appendix). - According to the rating system, all of the plots at Brocksmith fall in the slightly below average category. - In 2016, the total microbial biomass was significantly greater for the no cover no-till treatment than the neighbor.